NEU-ABLE-LAB/able-workflow-rule-copier/docs/docs/contributing/index.md

 ### Validating template generation

 This template is to be run in a project that was created with [`able-workflow-copier`]({{ able_workflow_copier_docs }}).
 To test the rendering of this template, that parent template needs to also be rendered.
-The version of this template that is used for tests is specified in the header of `scripts/pull_able_workflow_copier.py`.
+The version of the parent template that are used for tests is specified in `.github/workflows/pr.yml` and pulled in `scripts/pull_able_workflow_copier.py`.

 !!! note "Updating `able-workflow-copier` version"